piti-diablotin/agate/README.md

   * Positions autocorrelation
   * Velocities autocorrelation
   * Phonon density of states
+  * Phonons band structures (if tdep from abinit is available)

   Ans some phonon related capabilities:
 - Visualize indivual or combined mode(s)